1976 Ferrari 308 GTB 'Vetroresina'

 - Offered with manuals and tool kit

-Mr. Springer then showed the restored Ferrari occasionally (including a class win at the Palo Alto Concours d’Elegance) before selling it in 2015.
-The 308 has more recently been treated to a major engine service by Continental AutoSports in Illinois that included a new water pump, thermostat, and cam pulley guides, retuned carburetors, and new belts, rings, and gaskets.
+Mr. Springer showed the restored Ferrari occasionally, including a class win at the Palo Alto Concours d’Elegance, before selling it in 2015, when it was acquired by the ever-discerning Ming Collection.
+Under the meticulous care of the collection, the 308 would sit alongside other immaculate Ferraris such as an F40 and FXX K. During this time the 308 would undergo major engine service by Continental AutoSports in Illinois.
+The service included a new water pump, thermostat, and cam pulley guides, retuned carburetors, and new belts, rings, and gaskets.
+Later in 2017 the car would exchange hands, where it now resides with its current owner.

-Currently displaying 12,341 miles, this rare fiberglass 308 GTB is accompanied by original tools and manuals, a copy of the FML articles detailing the vetroresina chassis sequence, and recent invoices.
-It would beautifully complement any collection of important sports cars.
+Currently displaying less than 12,400 miles, this rare fiberglass 308 GTB is accompanied by original tools and manuals, a copy of the FML articles detailing the Vetroresina chassis sequence, and invoices.